maxim2266/FullFIX/doc/doc.md

 the data related to the _outgoing_ messages should _not_ be included into the specification.

+Currently the compiler is not quite strict in validating its input, some errors in the specification can make it through to the output without being noticed.
+This is one of the areas for future improvement.

-It is advised to look at the sample makefile included into the project for further details on how to invoke the specification compiler.
+It is advised to look at the sample makefile included with the project for further details on how to invoke the specification compiler.

 ### API